Discover more from Sleep Well Investments

 Endurance - Competitive position and risks [4 points]

-Fair price - Valuation [3 points]
+Fair value - Valuation [3 points]

 The first group investigates how a business has survived the test of time and the likelihood it will still be around for decades.
-The second category assesses whether the business can endure the test of competition and external shocks by measuring its moat direction.
+The second category assesses whether the business can endure the pressure of competition and external shocks by measuring its moat development.
 Finally, I use multiple valuation methods to estimate the business's intrinsic value and establish a price range to acquire a piece of the business that provides a high level of margin of safety.

 Notice that business quality (17/20 total points) is more important than valuation (3/20 total points).
 The margin of safety for me comes mostly from the resiliency of the business than the cheapness of it.
 This is not a knock-on to value investing.
 The method still allows me to penalize overvaluations, but I am more comfortable choosing business quality over a bargain price.